danieltjw/django-item-optimizer/README.md

 ## Technical:

-- Reduce amount of Postgres's SQL queries with the use of QuerySet API's select_related() and prefetch_related().
+- Reduce amount of Postgres's SQL queries with the use of QuerySet API's select_related() and prefetch_related()

-  - Benchmarking using the Django Debug Toolbar and Locust load testing tool.
+  - Benchmarking using the Django Debug Toolbar and Locust load testing tool

-- [Data Classes](https://www.youtube.com/watch?v=T-TwcmT6Rcw) (Python 3.7) for faster access, compared to NamedTuple (3.7), with slots for reduced memory footprint.
+- [Data Classes](https://www.youtube.com/watch?v=T-TwcmT6Rcw) (Python 3.7) for faster access, compared to NamedTuple (3.7), with slots for reduced memory footprint

-- [Argon2](https://github.com/p-h-c/phc-winner-argon2) password hasher, over the default PBKDF2, for better password security.
+- [Argon2](https://github.com/p-h-c/phc-winner-argon2) password hasher, over the default PBKDF2, for better password security

-- Customising the user interface and workflow design by overwriting and extending Forms, Templates, TemplateResponse, list view default sort order.
+- Customising the user interface and workflow design by overwriting and extending Forms, Templates, TemplateResponse, list view default sort order

+- AWS Lambda serverless deployment for scalability and cost-effectiveness (non-uniform utilization)

 (Updating...)